hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 must be assignable to a variety of types.
 A lot of types have no sensible default value, so `nil` is the only choice.
+So that is one problem.

-Another problem with zero values is that the language does not have, and cannot have, enough information to produce sensible default values for domain-specific types.
+Another problem is that the language does not have enough information to produce sensible default values for domain-specific types.
 The fact that it tries anyway undermines soundness in code.
 The zero values for functions and interface values (i.e., interface values with no runtime type tag)